-Adding a tradeline to your credit report can help boost your credit score enough to qualify for a more favorable interest rate.
+Adding a tradeline to your credit report can potentially help boost your credit history enough to qualify for a more favorable interest rate.
 This can save you thousands of dollars or more over the life of your loan.

 3. Enhance your job prospects